luatoolz/meta/README.md

     - `__export`: default export function to plain lua tables, userdata suitable
     - `__array`: boolean: hint to containers like arrays, sets, lists, etc
     - `__pairs`: using and respecting
-    - `__name`: sometimes is convinient to use for module names, mostly for debugging/informational purposes
+    - `__name`: sometimes is convinient to use for module names, mostly for debug
     - default object casting functions
       - `__tonumber`
       - `__toboolean`